wangchning/vocabulary/Vocabulary.md

 - The department is responsible for the provision of residential care services.

 ## Q
+### retraction
+A newspaper editor might publish a retraction after a badly reported story is prined, and astronomers who discover a new star might announce a retraction after realizing it was just a smudge on the lens of their telescope.

 ## R
 ### reminisce  &emsp; /"remi'nis/